kgruszowski/vanillaslider.js/README.md

 ------ | ---- | -------
-goTo | slide : int | Move slider to the given slide next |  | Move slider to the next slide prev |  | Move slider to the previouss slide
+goTo | slide : int | Move slider to the given slide next |  | Move slider to the next slide prev |  | Move slider to the previous slide